CrisJk/PA-TRP/Readme.md

-This repository provides the code of the paper: *Learning Relation Prototype from Unlabeled Texts for Long-tail Relation Extraction*.
+This repository provides the code for our TKDE paper: *Learning Relation Prototype from Unlabeled Texts for Long-tail Relation Extraction*.

 ## Dependencies